EASIC

+eASIC Corporation was a fabless semiconductor company that offered new ASIC devices used in the production of customized silicon devices.
+It was acquired by Intel in 2018.

 History

 eASIC Corporation was founded in 1999 in San Jose, California, and incorporated in Delaware by Zvi Or-Bach, the founder of Chip Express (renamed to ChipX). eASIC was a privately held company, headquartered in Santa Clara, California with engineering and R&D teams in Romania, Russia and Malaysia, until they were acquired by Intel, which was announced on July 12, 2018.